 Research Specialist 2

 Research Building Room E312

 Georgetown University Medical Center

 Washington, D.C.
 20057-1469

-Acknowledgements In all publications that include data derived or methods used from the Biacore Molecular Interaction Shared Resource, please acknowledge our resource.
-The Biacore Molecular Interaction Shared Resource is partially supported by NIH/NCI grant P30-CA051008.
+In all publications that include data derived or methods used from the Genomics & Epigenomics Shared Resource or the Biacore Molecular Interaction Service, please acknowledge our resources.
+The GESR and the BMIS are partially supported by NIH/NCI grant P30-CA051008.